A Machine Learning Approach to Forecasting Honey Production with Tree-Based Methods: Introduction

 Honey production depends on three major categories: climate, pests and diseases, and beekeeping practices.
 For instance, honeybees need adequate forage and water to produce honey, and a lack of either can result in reduced production.
 Additionally, changes in temperature and rainfall patterns can affect flower blooming, leading to a decline in nectar and pollen production.
-Pests and diseases like Varroa mites can also affect honey production.
-Varroa mites are external parasites that feed on honeybees, leading to a weakened immune system and increased susceptibility to diseases.
+Pests and diseases such as Varroa mites also negatively impact honey production.
+These external parasites feed on honeybees, weakening their immune systems and increasing their vulnerability to infections.
 The use of pesticides and insecticides in agriculture also contributes to the decline in honeybee populations, as they can kill bees and disrupt their behavior.
 Beekeeping practices can also influence honey production.
 Proper hive management, such as regular inspections and adequate feeding, can increase honey production.
-On the other hand, poor management practices, such as overcrowding and improper ventilation, can lead to hive diseases and a decline in honey production.
+On the other hand, poor management practices, such as overcrowding and improper ventilation, can lead to hive diseases and a decline in honey production \citep{underwood2019beekeeping}.

 In this paper, we approach the study of honey production drivers by focusing specifically on the climate effect.
-It is undoubtedly clear that climate change will cause major modifications to the depicted framework of honey production \citep{holmes_2002-weatherinfluence, gordo2006temporal,leconte2008climate,switanek2017modelling, flores2019climate-bees, solovev2020influence, calovi2021}.
-Due to its geographical collocation, Italy is one of the most affected countries as Italian beekeepers recorded substantial variations in honey production with losses up to 70\% in some regions \citep{porrini2016status,gray2019}.
-It is essential to understand the climate aspects to get insights into the beekeeping system's efficiency to decrease the risk of losses and maximize their activity's social output.
-Extended periods of rain and sudden temperature increases have disastrous impacts on spring plants and bees' health, implicitly causing an impact on total honey production.
+It is undoubtedly clear that climate change will cause major modifications to the depicted framework of honey production\citep{holmes_2002-weatherinfluence, gordo2006temporal, leconte2008climate, switanek2017modelling, flores2019climate-bees, solovev2020influence, calovi2021}.
+Due to its geographical location, mainly related to climatic sensitivity and diverse microclimates, Italy is one of the most affected countries as Italian beekeepers recorded substantial variations in honey production with losses of up to 70\% in some regions \citep{porrini2016status,gray2019}.
+It is essential to understand the climate aspects to gain insights into the beekeeping system's efficiency to decrease the risk of losses and maximize their contribution to the ecosystem.
+Extended periods of rain and sudden temperature increases have severe impacts on spring plants and bees' health, implicitly causing an impact on total honey production.